Stock vs. Broth

 Stock and broth in Fond

 Fond's Shopping list feature helps you plan recipes that call for stock or broth.
-When a recipe needs stock, you will see the exact quantity on your shopping list — or you can note "homemade" and add the bones and aromatics separately.
+When a recipe needs stock, you'll see the exact quantity on your shopping list, or you can note "homemade" and add the bones and aromatics separately.

 Frequently asked questions